 The girl’s league has worked and developed alongside the boy’s league ever since, mirroring the same rule changes, developments and initiatives.

-Some of the original clubs still playing in the girl’s league today are as follows:
+Some of the founder member clubs in the girl’s league are as follows:

 The League has facilitated girl’s football for teams as far away as Hemsworth in West Yorkshire and Bedale in North Yorkshire & Southpark Rangers in Middlesbrough, but mainly serves the Harrogate District and North Leeds postcode areas.